Arithmetic properties encoded in the Galois module structure of $K^\times/K^{\times p^m}$: Introduction

 \subsection{Acknowledgements}

 We gratefully acknowledge discussions and collaborations with our friends and colleagues D.~Benson, B.~Brubaker, J.~Carlson, S.~Chebolu, F.~Chemotti, I.~Efrat, A.~Eimer, J.~G\"{a}rtner, S.~Gille, P.~Guillot, L.~Heller, D.~Hoffmann, J.~Labute, T.-Y.~Lam, R.~Sharifi, N.D.~Tan, A.~Topaz, R.~Vakil, K.~Wickelgren, O.~Wittenberg, which have influenced our work in this and related papers.
+We are also extremely grateful to an anonymous referee for their help in improving the quality and clarity of the manuscript.